ApayRus/keyboard-tutorial/tutorial/keyboard9.md

   - [Move `shiftKey` to state](#move-shiftkey-to-state)
   - [Holding `shift` style](#holding-shift-style)

+## Interactivity 3.
+Set `activeKey` by click. `shiftKey` app state

 ### Set activeKey by click

-Some people doesn't have a physical keyboard, but only a screen one.
+Some people don't have a physical keyboard, but only a screen one.
 And they also want to learn letters with our cool app.

-To add `@click` event to `Key` we need to encapsulate activating of a key into a method.
+To add `@click` event to `Key` we need first to encapsulate key activation into a method.

 #### Method

+Add a new method to `Keyboard.js`.

 Keyboard.js methods: